NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Gecko's Grip.md

 **Prerequisites** cliffscale lizardfolk
 * * *
 You cling to walls with a preternatural grip.
-You gain the Combat Climber feat as a bonus feat, and if you roll a success on an Athletics check to climb, you get a critical success instead.
+You gain the [[Feats/Combat Climber|Combat Climber]] feat as a bonus feat, and if you roll a success on an Athletics check to climb, you get a critical success instead.

 * * *